 (2) Stay-at-home plans.
 A one-page summary of the research goal(s) you have for the summer and the product(s) you plan to have by the end of the summer.
-(These can include, for example, a paper you submitted to a journal, a dissertation proposal, research that does not require travels, etc. – please make sure to offer a summary of the substance of the project including the (“desk”) research that you will conduct.
+(These can include, for example, a paper you submitted to a journal, a dissertation proposal, research that does not require travel, etc. – please make sure to offer a summary of the substance of the project including the (“desk”) research that you will conduct.
 So don’t only write that you are planning to write a paper, but also what it will be about and what empirical research will be involved).

 (3) Existing sources of funding (ongoing).
 On a separate paper, please let us know what (internal or external) sources of funding you have already received.
-Please notify us if this changes after you submitted your application.
+Please notify us if this changes after you submit your application.
 To repeat, feel free to share with us particular financial challenges that you incurred that are associated with the coronavirus pandemic.